IBM/tririga-assistant-slackbot/README.md

 - `API_KEY` - a key needed to prevent unwanted access to this app.
 This can be anything you wish.

 #### Slack Settings
 To complete the Slack Settings you need to create a slack app using Slack UI at `https://api.slack.com/apps`.
+You also may have to `Request to Install` the app before you change the settings below.
 - `BOT_NAME` is the name you gave your bot in slack
 - `SLACK_WEBHOOK_SECRET` is the verification token slack sends with every request to your bot
 ![Slack verification and bot name](images/SlackBasicInformation.png)